afondiel/MIT-6.5940-Notes-Labs/README.md

-# TinyML and Efficient Deep Learning Computing - MIT 6.5940 ⚡️
+# MIT 6.5940 - Lecture Notes and Labs⚡️

-A comprehensive course on **Efficient Deep Learning Computing**, covering state-of-the-art techniques for model compression, hardware-aware AI, and the efficient deployment of large generative models on resource-constrained devices.
+A comprehensive course on **Efficient AI Computing**, covering state-of-the-art techniques for model compression, hardware-aware AI, and the efficient deployment of large generative models on resource-constrained devices.

 ## 🌟 Course Overview